Complex Divisor Functions: Introduction

 \section{Introduction}

 Throughout this article, we will let $\mathbb N$, $\mathbb N_0$, and $\mathbb P$ denote the set of positive integers, the set of nonnegative integers, and the set of prime numbers, respectively.
 The lowercase letter $p$ will always denote a prime number, and $\nu_p(n)$ will denote the exponent of $p$ in the prime factorization of a positive integer $n$.
+The letter $\zeta$ will always denote the Riemann zeta function.
 Furthermore, for any nonzero complex number $z$, we let $\arg(z)$ denote the principal argument of $z$ with the convention that $-\pi<\arg(z)\leq\pi$.